pkhuong/jaotmap/README.md

 benefit from hardcoding the dispatch with C calls, but otherwise shows what overhead we can expect from strip mining and tiling our loops to combine fused operators that work on `< L1D`-sized temporaries.
-The "threaded" implementations are meant to explore dispatch overhead.
+The `threaded` implementations are meant to explore dispatch overhead.

 The `widget` implementations are unrealistically specialised, and serve as clear lower bounds on the potential runtime of YMM-at-a-time